Chandaneswar Temple: Maha Bishuba Sankranti

-The Odia new year Maha Bishuba Sankranti day is very famous around the premises of the shrine.
+The Odia new year Maha Bishuba Sankranti day is famous around the premises of the shrine.
 Locally called Uda Parba, Nila Parba after worshiping Nilakanth Shiva, Chadaka Yatra.
 Half a million people gather around the shrine and fast for several days to fulfill their wishes.
 It was built in typical Kalinga Architecture style of Old Odisha temples.

 Chandaneswar is famous for Chandaneswar temple of Lord Siva Every year in the month of 'Chaitra' (from 14 March to 14 April) an Odisha famous "Chadak Mela/Chaitra Mela/Udaa".
 It continues for 13 days (13 Arghya to 1 Arghya discounting).
 The Bhaktas (devotees) accept paita (pabitrata).
 The Bhaktas with their 'manaskamana' come from all over the country.
 From last 5th Arghya to 3rd Arghya the Bhaktas increase in numbers.
 Near about 3 to 4 lakh of Bhaktas offer their Arghyas (prayer) at night only.

 They fast the whole day not even swallowing their spit.
 Last 4th Arghya day "Kamina Baha" (marriage of Lord Siva with Kamina, daughter of demon Nila), second Arghyaday "Nila Parba" and the first Arghya day "Paata Parbha (Mala Chandani).
 As per the rigorous manasik point of view some Bhaktas prick their bodies and tongues with iron nails.
 The whole gathering is controlled by the Paata Bhakta and Odisha Government.
 After the Paata Parba the Bhaktas remove their Paitas after their last Arghya and float in the sea but the fair continues another seven or eight days more.